Tennessee literature: Post-WW2

 Some representative authors from this period include James Agee, Cormac McCarthy, Peter Taylor, Shelby Foote, and Allen Tate.
-During this period, the social and artistic movement of Postmodernism pervaded the literature of the USA.
+During this period, the social and artistic movement of Postmodernism pervaded the literature of the United States.

 James Agee

 James Agee was a screenwriter, essayist, and novelist.
 Agee was an influential film critic in the United States in the 1940s and 1950s whilst also producing classics such as A Death in the Family and Let Us Now Praise Famous Men.
-He also won a posthumous Pulitzer prize in 1958.
+He also won a posthumous Pulitzer Prize in 1958.

 Cormac McCarthy

 Another notable author from this period is Cormac McCarthy.
-McCarthy is known for advancing the style known as ‘Southern Gothic’ and exploring human desires and motivations by building worlds in which normal laws and moral codes do not apply.
+McCarthy is known for advancing the style known as Southern Gothic and exploring human desires and motivations by building worlds in which normal laws and moral codes do not apply.
 Notable works include his two novels The Road and No Country for Old Men, both of which were adapted into feature films and subsequently critically acclaimed.

 Peter Taylor

-Peter Taylor was a short story writer and novelist who won a Pulitzer prize for his novel A Summons to Memphis, in 1987.
-The Washington Post quotes Taylor’s agent as describing Taylor’s work as “usually unfolding through narrators, typically well bred, thoughtful Tennesseans with confident exteriors that hid insecurities and inner turmoil”.
-The New York Times describes Taylor as being “arguably the past century’s best American practitioner of the short story”, despite only achieving proper fame upon receiving a Pulitzer prize for a novel.
+Peter Taylor was a short story writer and novelist who won a Pulitzer Prize for his novel A Summons to Memphis, in 1987.
+The Washington Post quotes Taylor's agent as describing Taylor's work as “usually unfolding through narrators, typically well bred, thoughtful Tennesseans with confident exteriors that hid insecurities and inner turmoil”.
+The New York Times describes Taylor as being “arguably the past century’s best American practitioner of the short story”, despite only achieving proper fame upon receiving a Pulitzer Prize for a novel.